MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 - Configuring Microsoft Defender for Cloud for Enhanced Protection

-- Review the ehanced features for Servers Plan 2
+- Review the ehanced security features for Defender for Servers Plan 2

 ## Exercise instructions